Nyoma: Geography

-The Indus river after its entry into Ladakh flows in a southwesterly direction after Demchok through [past Skakjung pastureland on it's right bank] a wide valley.
+The Indus river after its entry into Ladakh flows in a southwesterly direction after Demchok through (past Skakjung pastureland on its right bank) a wide valley.
 Afterwards, at the northwestern end of Skakjung pastureland, it takes a 90-degree bend at Dungti blocked by the higher ground of the Chushul valley in the north.
 The village of Nyoma lies 33 km west of the bend on the right bank (northern bank), where it is also coupled with another neighbouring village Mood (or Mud or Mad).
 The Indus river here is said to be wide and shallow.
 It could be easily forded.

 Nyoma is located 41 km southeast of Chumathang, and 87 km south of Chushul.
 Nearby villages are Mahe and Loma.
 Hanle, the largest village in southern Ladakh, is 80 km to the southeast.
 Mount Sajum on the border with China is 43 km to the east.

 Nyoma tehsil borders the Tibet Autonomous Region of China on the south and the east.
 The southern border runs along the Chumar village in Rupshu and the Imis Pass at the end of the Hanle valley.
 The eastern border, a Line of Actual Control resulting from the 1962 war with China, runs along the Kailash Range watershed of the Indus river till the village of Dumchele and narrows to the right bank of the Indus river up to Demchok.

 The road from Leh runs till the village of Koyul, crossing the Indus river at Loma.
 From Koyul to Demchok, there is only a rough track.
 An alternative border road runs between the Koyul Lungpa valley and Demchok via the Umling La pass.